lborgman/mm4i/README.md

 ## Usage
 Just try it.
 If you think something needs to be explained then please tell me [here](https://github.com/lborgman/mm4i/issues).

 Hm.
 Maybe node notes and search needs explanation?
+Undo/redo style?
 Backup?
 Sync mindmap between devices?

 ### Node notes and search links
 Each node in a mindmap can have a note that you create.
 You can search the mindmap for text in node notes (and node topics).
 And you can create "search links" in your node note that start such a search when clicked.

 (To create a "search link" just click the orange search icon in the toolbar when you are editing a node note.)

+### Undo/Redo
+There is undo/redo for the mindmap you are editing.
+However it is not bound to keyboard Ctrl-Z as you are used too.
+Instead it is visual.
+Click on the clock symbol in the lower left corner.

+There are two styles for undo/redo:
+* **Linear:** This is what you find in most apps.
+* **Tree:** If you use this style you can create and investigate branches.

+I think that **tree style** can be useful for mindmaps.
+And yes, I will let you add names for the branches later!
+And let you persist the branches between editing sessions.

 ### Sync and Backup